antrea-io/antrea/docs/ovs-pipeline.md

 If the `conjunction` action is matched, packets are "allowed" or "dropped" based on the `action` field of the CNP rule.
 If allowed, they are forwarded directly to [L3ForwardingTable].
 Other packets go to [EgressRuleTable] to be evaluated for K8s NetworkPolicy egress rules.
-If a connection is established, its packets go straight to [L3ForwardingTable], with no other match required (see flow 1 above, which has the highest priority).
+After a connection is established, its following packets go straight to [L3ForwardingTable], with no other match required (see flow 1 above, which has the highest priority), ensuring efficiency as packets from same connections are not matched twice.
 In particular, this ensures that reply traffic is never dropped because of a CNP rule.
 However, this also means that ongoing connections are not affected if the Cluster NetworkPolicies are updated.

 Unlike the default of K8s NetworkPolicies, ClusterNetworkPolicy has no such default rules.
 Hence, they are evaluated as-is, and there is no need for a